tiansiyuan/kubeflow-docs/docs/user-guide/spark.rst

         coreLimit: "1200m"
         memory: "512m"
         labels:
           version: 3.1.1
         serviceAccount: spark-sa
       executor:
         cores: 1
         instances: 1
         memory: "512m"
         labels:
           version: 3.1.1

-We then define following function to get the Spark job definition.
+We then define following function to get the Spark job definition in the notebook.
 It reads the Spark Operator job manifest file and returns the corresponding dictionary and add some randomness in the job name.

+**Note:** If you name your Spark job definition YAML file differently, remember to change the ``spark-job-python.yaml`` to your own.

 .. code-block:: python

     def get_spark_job_definition():
         # Read manifest file
-        with open("<spark_job_definition_yaml_file>", "r") as stream:
+        with open("spark-job-python.yaml", "r") as stream:
             spark_job_manifest = yaml.safe_load(stream)

         # Add epoch time in the job name